 Click Add user, then select Users and groups.

-In the search box, search for and select the users and groups who will be allowed to log in to Eduphoria.
-Users and groups have to be selected here, or they will not be able to log in.
+In the search box, search for and select the users and groups you want to allow to log in to Eduphoria.
 Click the Select button, then click the Assign button on the next screen.

 Select the SAML option.